StamusNetworks/suricata-4-analysts/source/practical-rules-writing.rst

-Practical rules writing
+Practical rule writing
 =======================

 Methodology
 -----------

-There is a few methods that greatly improves the rules writing experience.
+There are a few techniques that greatly improve the rule writing experience.

 Use a PCAP file
 ~~~~~~~~~~~~~~~

-Writing a rule is an iterative process so it is really easier to work using a PCAP
+Writing a rule is an iterative process, so it is easier to write the rule using a PCAP
-file instead of doing it on live traffic.
+file that can be replayed multiple times instead of doing it on live traffic.

-So try to capture a PCAP trace of the behavior you want to inspect, then
+So, try to capture a PCAP trace of the behavior you want to inspect, then
-you can replay it as soon as your signature needs to be tested.
+you can replay it when your signature needs to be tested.

 To replay the pcap, you can use something like (create data directory first) ::